West Bengal: Festivals

-Other major festivals of West Bengal include: Poila Baishakh the Bengali new year, Dolyatra or Holi the festival of lights, Poush Parbon, Kali Puja, Nabadwip Shakta Rash, Saraswati Puja, Deepavali, Lakshmi Puja, Janmashtami, Jagaddhatri Puja, Vishwakarma Puja, Bhai Phonta, Rakhi Bandhan, Kalpataru Day, Shivratri, Ganesh Chathurthi, Maghotsav, Karam festival, Kartik Puja, Akshay Tritiya, Raas Yatra, Guru Purnima, Annapurna Puja, Charak Puja, Gajan, Buddha Purnima, Christmas, Eid ul-Fitr, Eid ul-Adha and Muharram.
-Rabindra Jayanti, Kolkata Book Fair, Kolkata Film Festival, and Nazrul Jayanti.
-All are important cultural events.
+Other major festivals of West Bengal include–Poila Baishakh, the Bengali new year; Dolyatra or Holi, the festival of lights; Poush Parbon, Kali Puja, Nabadwip Shakta Rash (Raas Yatra), Saraswati Puja, Deepavali, Lakshmi Puja, Janmashtami, Jagaddhatri Puja, Vishwakarma Puja, Bhai Phonta, Rakhi Bandhan, Kalpataru Day, Shivratri, Ganesh Chathurthi, Maghotsav, Karam festival, Kartik Puja, Akshay Tritiya, Guru Purnima, Annapurna Puja, Charak Puja, Gajan, Buddha Purnima, Christmas, Eid ul-Fitr, Eid ul-Adha and Muharram.
+Some other important cultural events (or holidays) include Rabindra Jayanti, Kolkata Book Fair, Kolkata Film Festival, and Nazrul Jayanti.

 Eid al-Fitr is the most important Muslim festival in West Bengal.
 They celebrate the end of Ramadan with prayers, alms-giving, shopping, gift-giving, and feasting.

 Christmas, called Bôŗodin (Great day) is perhaps the next major festival celebrated in Kolkata, after Durga Puja.
 Although Hinduism is the major religion in the state, people show significant passion to the festival.
 Just like Durga Puja, Christmas in Kolkata is an occasion when all communities and people of every religion take part.
 Large masses of people go to parks, gardens, museums, parties, fairs, churches and other places to celebrate the day.
-A lot of Hindus go to Hindu-temples and the festival is celebrated there too with Hindu rituals.
+A lot of Hindus go to Hindu temples and the festival is celebrated there too with specific rituals.
 The state tourism department organises a gala Christmas Festival every year in Park Street.
-The whole of Park Street is hung with colourful lights, and food stalls sell cakes, chocolates, Chinese cuisine, momo, and various other items.
+The whole of Park Street is hung with colourful lights, and food stalls sell cakes, chocolates, Chinese cuisine (Indo-chinese food), momo, and various other items.
 The state invites musical groups from Darjeeling and other North East India states to perform choir recitals, carols, and jazz numbers.

 Buddha Purnima, which marks the birth of Gautama Buddha, is one of the most important Hindu/Buddhist festivals and is celebrated with much gusto in the Darjeeling hills.
 On this day, processions begin at the various Buddhist monasteries, or gumpas, and congregate at the Chowrasta (Darjeeling) Mall.
-The Lamas chant mantras and sound their bugles, and students, as well as people from every community, carry the holy books or pustaks on their heads.
+The Lamas chant mantras and sound their bugles meanwhile students as well as people from every community carry the holy books or pustaks on their heads.
 Besides Buddha Purnima, Dashain, or Dusshera, Holi, Diwali, Losar, Namsoong or the Lepcha New Year, and Losoong are the other major festivals of the Darjeeling Himalayan region.

-Each year between July and August at Tarakeswar Yatra held, nearly 10 million devotees come from various part of India bringing holy water of Ganga fin order to offer it to Lord Shiva.
+Each year between July and August or Shravana (month) at Tarakeswar Yatra, nearly 3 million devotees come from various parts of India, bringing holy water of Ganga with them in order to offer it to the Hindu god, Shiva.

 Poush Mela is a popular winter festival of Shantiniketan, with performances of folk music, Baul songs, dance, and theatre taking place throughout the town.

-Ganga Sagar Mela coincides with the Makar Sankranti, and hundreds of thousands of Hindu pilgrims converge where the river Ganges meets the sea to bathe en masse during this fervent festival.
+Gangasagar Mela coincides with the Makar Sankranti, and hundreds of thousands of Hindu pilgrims congregate where the river Ganges meets the sea to bathe during this fervent festival.